 History of the Wolf Sable Pomeranian

 Shaded Wolf Sables are today a rare color.
-Not so in the early years of the breed.
+Not so in the early years of this dog breed.

 The first Wolf Sable Champion was Mrs Barnett’s “Ruffle.
 Ruffle was later bought by Mrs F. Smyth and exported to America.

-Mrs Nicholas an early breeder and exhibitor owned a larger kennel of wolf sable Pomeranians.
-Wolf sables owned by Mrs Nicholas include, Champion Shelton Sable Mite and Champion Sable Mite.
+Mrs Nicholas was an early breeder and exhibitor.
+Mrs Nicholas was one of the first to own a large kennel of wolf sable Pomeranians.
+Wolf sables owned by Mrs Nicholas include the big winning Poms, Champion Shelton Sable Mite and Champion The Sable Mite.

 A stunning orange sable shaded dog was to come on the scene, who took the Pomeranian world by storm, Champion Dragon Fly.
 Champion Dragon Fly was bred to most of the wolf sables in an attempt to introduce warmth to the coats.
 The craze of oranges had began, which saw most of the other colors take a backseat to the oranges and orange sables.